The Gift of Self-Care

-If you’re reading this, it means you are putting yourself and well-being as a number one priority in your life.
-Your choice to engage in psychotherapy is the first, and ultimately the most, important healing factor in the therapeutic process.
-Psychotherapy is a very personal and valuable experience.
+Counseling is a very personal and valuable experience.
 It is a gift of caring to yourself and the people you care about.
-It is a prioritizing of your precious time and resources to take action in support of yourself, your health, your needs, and your dreams, whatever they may be.
+It is a prioritizing of your precious time and resources to take action in support of yourself, your health, your needs, and your dreams.

 • Recover from debilitating anxiety and depression.

-• Stop blame and fighting in relationships and marriages, learning to communicate in ways that get both parties needs met.
+• Stop blame and fighting in relationships and marriages; learn to communicate in ways that get both parties needs met.

 • Heal wounds created by childhood abuse or neglect.